 Factory Direct Hobbies has a 30-day return policy, which means you have 30 days after your item has shipped to request a return.

 To be eligible for a return, your item must be in the same condition that you received it and in its original packaging.
+All manuals, parts, and accessories must be included.

-Damages and issues
+Damages and Issues

-Please inspect your order upon receipt and contact us immediately if the item is defective, damaged, or if you receive the wrong item, so that we can evaluate the issue and make it right.
+Please inspect your order upon receipt and contact us immediately if the item is defective, damaged, or if you receive the wrong item, so we can evaluate the issue and make it right.

-Exceptions / non-returnable items
+Exceptions / Non-Returnable Items

 Exchanges